 Despite this downturn, there is still a need for support.
 A 2016 Relate report recorded that 2.87 million people in the UK were in ‘distressed’ relationships, with almost 1 in 5 couples arguing regularly or considering separating.

-Most experts agree that people going through a break-up typically experience feelings of overwhelming sadness or grief, not just when their relationship ends but for some time after too.
-Many also experience waves of other strong emotions such as anger, guilt, fear, worry and blame.
+Most experts agree that people going through a break-up or divorce typically experience feelings of overwhelming sadness or grief, not just when their relationship ends but for some time after too.
 Working on your resilience can help if you’re going through a divorce or separation.
 Being resilient helps you to turn negative life events into positive ones.

 Seek divorce advice and information